uikit/uikit-site/docs/pages/image.md

 ### Load previous and next

-It's also possible to load only the image of the active slide and lazy load the images on the other slides.
+It's also possible to load only the image of the active slide and lazy load the images of the other slides.
 Just target the previous and next slide for each image by using the `target: !* -*, !* +*` option.
-There are two expeptions where you have to select the first and last slides.
+There are two exceptions where you have to select the first and last slides.

 | Selector                              | Description                                                                           |
 |:--------------------------------------|:--------------------------------------------------------------------------------------|